arthi2900/app1/docs/prd.md

 - Security features and anti-cheating measures
 - School-based data isolation and role-based access control
 - **Exam deletion functionality with restrictions based on exam status and user role**
+- **Force delete functionality for Principal/Admin with strict confirmation (type DELETE to confirm)**

 ## 13. Language Support